 To us, there is nothing more gratifying than witnessing the dramatic influence that our therapeutic and education programs have on these forgotten children.
 And few initiatives are as valuable to American life as those that help these once-at-risk young people, who, in turn, impact their communities and continue to help us write new endings to the same old story.

-Denny Armington serves as President of the Youth Opportunity Foundation, Inc. and corporate coordinator for special projects.
-Prior to joining YOI, Mr. Armington spent thirty-six years in healthcare management, most recently as CEO of Rehabilitation Hospital of Indiana.
+Denny Armington serves as President of the Youth Opportunity Foundation, Inc. Prior to joining Youth Opportunity Foundation, Mr. Armington spent thirty-six years in healthcare management, most recently as CEO of Rehabilitation Hospital of Indiana.
 He has been active in professional advocacy roles, serving as a volunteer field surveyor for CARF International and board member for state Brain Injury Associations in Indiana and West Virginia.
-Mr. Armington has also been a supporter of community based charitable activities including The American Stroke Association and Special Olympics.
+Mr. Armington has also been a supporter of community-based charitable activities including The American Stroke Association and Special Olympics.

 But that promise is not easily kept.
 Many times our children need our help.
 Childhood and adolescence can include emotional or mental illness, self-destructive behavior or victimization.
 These difficulties have challenged society throughout history.
 This story began a long time ago.

 In the early 1800’s, we began calling it “juvenile delinquency” and dealt with it through incarceration and punishment.
 Early 20th Century psychoanalysis led to better rehabilitation outcomes, but with modernization, the problem grew to critical levels.
 Youth violence, victimization, and incarceration reached historic highs in the 1990’s.